cap-js/docs/java/cqn-services/remote-services.md

 Following options are available:

 - `currentUser` to stick to the user of the current Request Context (default)
-- `systemUser` to explicitly switch to the underlying system user of the current subscriber tenant (technical flow).
+- `systemUser` to explicitly switch to the underlying system user of the current subscriber tenant (technical user flow).
-- `systemUserProvider` to explicit switch to the system user of the provider tenant (technical flow).
+- `systemUserProvider` to explicitly switch to the system user of the provider tenant (technical user flow).

 `systemUserProvider` is especially helpful when you need to establish an internal communication channel that is not accessible for subscriber tenants.